asimsan/realtime-translation-app/README.md

 ### 4. Configure the App

-1. When you first open the app, you'll see a configuration screen
+1. When you first open the app, you'll see a backend connection screen
-2. Enter your OpenAI API key
+2. The app will automatically check the backend service status
-3. The app will validate the key and save it locally
+3. Ensure your backend is running on `http://localhost:3001`
-4. You're ready to start translating!
+4. Once connected, you're ready to start translating!

 ## 📱 How to Use